 - [November 9, 2021] The Clean Hydrogen Mission presents a Discussion Paper for public consultation (open till 9 December 2021) along with three annexes (1, 2 and 3).
 Comments by MI members, the broader stakeholder community, and wider outcomes of COP26 will feed into the final version of the paper and the following Clean Hydrogen Mission Action Plan.

 - [June 2, 2021] The “Clean Hydrogen” Mission was announced at the Sixth Mission Innovation Ministerial.
 Read our joint statement for more information.

 Find out more about the Clean Hydrogen Mission.

 Australia Chile European Union United Kingdom United States

-- Australia, Department of Industry, Science, Energy and Resources
+- Australia, Department of Climate Change, Energy, the Environment and Water

 - Chile, Ministry of Energy

 - European Commission, DG Research and Innovation